Kometa-Team/Kometa/docs/defaults/movie/universe.md

-# Universe Language Default Metadata File
+# Universe Default Metadata File

 The `- pmm: movie/universe` Metadata File is used to  create collections based on popular Movie universes (such as the Marvel Cinematic Universe or Wizarding World)